aantron/ocaml.org/data/planet/psellos/further-ocaml-gc-disharmony.md

 <p>(If my calculations are correct, the expected fraction is indeed 9/64,
 or 0.140625.)</p>

-<p>In retrospect the problem is obvious, but I&rsquo;ve wondered for years
+<p>In retrospect the problem is obvious, but I’ve wondered for years
 whether this construct is OK.
-As far as I can tell it isn&rsquo;t explicitly forbidden by any of the <a href="http://caml.inria.fr/pub/docs/manual-ocaml/intfc.html#sec440">GC Harmony Rules</a>.
-In many ways, though, it&rsquo;s related to Rule 4: the calculated value to be passed is like a global value, in that it&rsquo;s outside the reach of the
+As far as I can tell it isn’t explicitly forbidden by any of the <a href="http://caml.inria.fr/pub/docs/manual-ocaml/intfc.html#sec440">GC Harmony Rules</a>.
+In many ways, though, it’s related to Rule 4: the calculated value to be passed is like a global value, in that it’s outside the reach of the
 <code>CAMLlocal()</code> macros.</p>

-<p>A good rule of thumb seems to be that you shouldn&rsquo;t write an expression
+<p>A good rule of thumb seems to be that you shouldn’t write an expression
 as an argument to a function if it can cause OCaml allocation.
 If necessary, evaluate the expression before the call.</p>